Katlyn627/Text-Editor/README.md

 ## **Deployment**

-Github: You can find the deployment link at [Katlyn627](https://www.github.com/Katlyn627).
+Github: You can find the repository link at [Katlyn627](https://github.com/Katlyn627/Text-Editor).